Activating Divine Romance

 A common teaching in devotional yoga is that one will not be at peace until they've ended all sense gratification and engaged fully in devotional service to God.

 Sense gratification is the action of indulging the senses in a purely material experience.
-In this type of gratification, one's sense of self is disconnected from Spirit, what I call the Web of Life, which is the spiritual reality of an underlying and all pervading web of connection unifying all the Creation together as One.
+In this type of gratification, one's sense of self is disconnected from Spirit, what we call in the Shamanic tradition the Web of Life, which is the spiritual reality of an underlying and all pervading web of connection unifying all the Creation together as One.

 In kundalini yoga, there is mantra that goes "Ek Ong Kar".
 This is a highly sacred mantra that means "The Creator and Creation are one."